ccrma/webchuck/docs/classes/Chuck.md

 ▸ **setAssociativeIntArrayValue**(`variable`, `key`, `value`): `void`

-Set the value (by key) of an associative int array in ChucK Note that "associative array" is ChucK's version of a dictionary with string keys mapping to values (see ChucK documentation).
+Set the value (by key) of an associative int array in ChucK.
+Note that "associative array" is ChucK's version of a dictionary with string keys mapping to values (see ChucK documentation).

 #### Parameters